Why Legacy Disposition Frameworks Fall Short

 How do I plan for a “big bang” digital transformation?
 How do I sustain an ongoing IT modernization plan?

-How do I manage a portfolio of physical on-premise IT assets?
+How do I manage a portfolio of physical on-premises IT assets?
 How do I manage a portfolio of dynamic cloud resources?

 The traditional portfolio framing collapses wildly different scenarios into static buckets that sound neat but leave decision‑makers guessing about adaptive strategies for today’s genAI-infused market.
-REAP is an acronym for: reassess, extract, advance, and prune, and starts with the two dimensions that matter most: business and technical fitness.
+REAP is an acronym for reassess, extract, advance, and prune, starting with the two dimensions that matter most: business and technical fitness.
 It gives CIOs and product leaders a practical way to make decisions quickly, confidently, and continuously.

 How Each Quadrant Changes The Game

 • Extract.
 When a system is delivering business value and technically stable, the job is to harvest value efficiently, not lavish more incremental investment.
-“Extract” discourages gold‑plating and reframes operations as disciplined, ROI‑bound stewardship of a mature product.
-A blind “invest” recommendation might encourage over‑investment; “extract” puts a governance wrapper around operational optimization and aligns portfolio terminology with economic fundamentals.
+“Extract” reframes this quadrant as disciplined, ROI‑bound stewardship of a mature product.
+A blind “invest” recommendation might encourage gold-plating; “extract” puts a governance wrapper around optimization and aligns portfolio terminology with economic fundamentals.

 • Advance.
-Much investment happens here – perhaps even a majority.
-Technical debt is becoming a global crisis.
-Underpinning products and services evolve.
+Much investment happens here — perhaps even a majority.
+Underpinning products and services evolve and failure to keep up is one reason why technical debt is a global crisis.
 “Advance” recognizes that modernization is not a one‑time “migrate” action but a continuous architecture function.
 It aligns with platform engineering and product‑centric delivery, embedding modernization into the lifecycle rather than treating it as a side project.

 • Prune.
 The frequently heard term “eliminate” sounds clear but is anything but, especially when opaque dependencies and risky workloads hide beneath the surface.
 “Prune” is both more honest and more accurate.
 Removing an obsolete system is a careful, skilled act requiring dependency analysis, workload movement, decommissioning plans, and risk mitigation.
-REAP’s language acknowledges the craft and intentionality required to remove technology safely.
+REAP’s language acknowledges the intentionality, craft, and resources required to remove digital services safely.

 Application disposition today requires more than classifications.
 It requires continuous assessment, clear investment logic, and an IT management graph rich with signals from architecture, engineering velocity, SLA performance, and product metrics.
 REAP integrates directly into this cycle of ongoing portfolio sensing and governance.
 It is built for the era of genAI‑driven insight, where agents can harvest signals across backlogs, documentation, incidents, and code changes to keep portfolios continuously aligned with strategy.